-Zalman did not appear until 1946.
-Limpy hid him and his family.
-But only for a short time.
+Limpy hid him and his family, but only for a short time.

-Then he threatened that if they did not go away, he would denounce them.
+Then he threatened that he would denounce them if they did not go away.

-So they left.
-They were hiding in the forest.
+They left and were hiding in the forest.

-The new regime's security forces searched the forest nearby, they found a moonshine distillery plant next to the forester's lodge.
-When they searched it a little closer, they found a kind of shelter or a dugout.
+When the new regime security forces searched the nearby forest, they found a moonshine distillery plant next to the forester lodge.
+When they searched it, they found a shelter or a dugout.
 And there were some Jews!
 Scrawny and exhausted.
-They were without food or drink for the last 4 days.
+They lived without food or drink for the last four days.

-Because the forester who kept them there escaped when the security forces started the action in the forests.
+Because the forester, who kept them there, escaped when the security forces started their activities there.

 Why did he keep them hidden so long time after the war?

-One day there were Germans, the other day came Russians, and on the third day, they went onward.
+One day there were the Germans, the other came the Russians, and on the third day, they went onward.
 So those Jews in the dugout did not notice anything.

 Yes!
 It was Zalman with his family.
 They returned to the town to get their property back.

-Zalman went to the authorities with a complaint, but with his reputation, they told him to go to hell.
+Zalman complained to the authorities, but they told him to go to hell.

-Not just him.
-Several other Jews had survived.
 But they have been told to go away because they were not wanted here.
-Some guys even threatened that if these Jews will start to assert their rights, it could end very badly for them.
+Some guys even threatened that if these Jews claimed their rights, it could end badly for them.

 Grandmother said that the atmosphere in the town became very unpleasant when the Jews returned.